Dr Kelly and patient

 What is a Pituitary Adenoma?

-A pituitary adenoma is a benign tumor that grows in the pituitary gland, a small gland located at the base of the brain.
+A pituitary adenoma is a benign (noncancerous) growth on your pituitary gland, a small gland located at the base of the brain.
 The pituitary gland is responsible for producing hormones that regulate various bodily functions, including growth, metabolism, reproduction, and stress response.
 Pituitary adenomas are the third most common intracranial tumor and arise from the pituitary gland.

 The exact cause of pituitary adenomas is not known, but genetic factors and hormonal imbalances may play a role.
 Some pituitary adenomas may also be associated with underlying medical conditions, such as multiple endocrine neoplasia type 1 (MEN1) or Carney complex.